Account

 Yes.
 If you lease separate office, retail, or warehouse space, you can deduct the rent.
 If part of your home is a dedicated office for your small business, you can also deduct some of your related home office expenses.
 Specifically, you can deduct a portion of your mortgage interest or rent payments, utilities, property taxes, maintenance, and other costs.

 The space needs to be used regularly and exclusively for your business.
-So, if you use your dining room table to complete business activities in between meals, it would not qualify for the home office tax deduction.
-But, a separate, dedicated office space would qualify.
+So, if you use your dining room table to complete business activities in between meals, it will not qualify for the home office tax deduction because that space is not exclusively used for your business.
+But, a separate, dedicated office space would qualify, for example a spare bedroom that you use only for your business.

 If your home office is 7% of your total square footage, then 7% of your housing expenses, including real estate taxes, are deductible.
 There is also a simplified home office deduction option for small business owners, which allows for a flat $5 per square foot up to 300 square feet.
 This option can simplify your record-keeping requirements, but it might result in a smaller overall deductible amount.